davidedc/Little-text-desktop/documentation.md

 *   **Persistence:** Saving the state of the desktop (widget positions, content) and restoring it later.
 *   **Inter-Widget Communication:** Mechanisms for widgets to interact with each other (e.g., drag-and-drop text between editors, signals/events).
 *   **Asynchronous Operations:** Handling operations that take time without blocking the UI thread (e.g., loading large files into an editor).

-## Conclusion

-This ASCII Desktop system provides a functional, albeit simple, simulation of a graphical environment using text characters.
-It demonstrates key concepts like retained mode rendering, event handling, widget abstraction, scrolling, and basic window management within a constrained, character-grid environment.
-The `TEditorWidget` showcases more complex state management involving coordinate mapping for features like word wrap.